 The Cruising Guide to Newfoundland

-The current edition of the guide is dated January 2014.
-This date can be found on the Table of Contents page.
+The current edition of the guide is dated January 2018.
+However, These updates are based on the 2014 edition, that date can be found on the Table of Contents page.

 Special Appeal for Future Updates